katja-beam/katja/README.md

 Katja will convert the event to a query string and query Riemann based on the generated string.

+### Pooling

+All the methods mentioned above optionally take a `pid()` as their first argument, enabling Katja to easily work with existing process pool implementations.

+Additionally you can also "turn off" the `katja_metrics` and `katja_queries` processes that are automatically started and supervised by adding their names to the `pool` configuration.

 ## Resources

 * [Generated EDoc](http://katja.nifoc.pw/0.2/) ([All Versions](http://katja.nifoc.pw))